By any standard, stand-up comedy is considered by many to be one of the most difficult performing arts to master.

 Subsequently, they tend to be forced to mingle and network with other new comedians who don’t really have a clue either about stand-up comedy, how to develop an act, how to progress to paying gigs etc.

-It’s a textbook example of the “blind leading the blind”.
+It is a textbook example of the “blind leading the blind”.

 The reality is that stand-up comedy is a business.
+Not only that, it is a business in which a reputation is developed over time.

-Most comedians who are successful have come to this realization and take action to promote their comedy entertainment product (their stand-up comedy act) at every possible juncture.
+Most comedians who are successful have come to this realization and take action to promote their comedy entertainment product (their stand-up act) at every possible juncture.

 Not only that, but if TV shows, movies and TV commercial appearances are a part of their entertainment goals, they hit the auditions for acting parts at every possible opportunity.

-Note: For any comedian who ultimately wants to tackle TV shows and movies, I highly recommend that you watch the documentary featuring 16 recognizable actors called “That Guy Who Was In That Thing” which reveals how Hollywood and acting really works.
+Note: For any comedian who ultimately wants to tackle TV shows and movies, I recommend that you watch the documentary featuring 16 recognizable actors called “That Guy Who Was In That Thing” which reveals how Hollywood and acting really works.

-Yes, becoming a professional comedian can be extremely challenging and difficult for some, less challenging and difficult for others.
+Yes, becoming a professional comedian can be extremely challenging and difficult for some, less challenging and less difficult for others.

 And just like most other things in life worth striving for, the level of difficulty depends largely on the person doing the striving when it comes to tackling stand-up comedy.